Deuzwood/chess-stats-tracker/README.md

     3177 : 915 / 257 / 334

-Using the session :
+Using the session format :

     3181 (+4) : 1 / 0 / 0

-(which mean you won 1 game and 4 elo points)
+Which mean you won 4 elo points in 1 game (1 win, 0 draw, 0 loss).